deas/flux-conductr/README.md

 - contour appear to play with knative, kind and flux! (use from bitnami)
 - provide tool to wipe (shipping) encrypted secrets
 - default to auto update everything?
+- Update to recent flux2 version
+- Move to nix

 ## Misc/Random Bits
 - ~~[Kind cluster with Cilium and no kube-proxy](https://medium.com/@charled.breteche/kind-cluster-with-cilium-and-no-kube-proxy-c6f4d84b5a9d)~~